In This Article

 What Types of Shoulder Arthritis Exercises Work the Best?

-Doctors recommend shoulder exercises and warm-up stretches as a way to help with arthritis of this type.
 Why?
 Because it works!
 With that said, it’s important to know the proper shoulder exercises to do in order to have beneficial results and not worsen your arthritis of the shoulder or cause other medical issues from improper stretching and exercise.

 Some of the shoulder exercises for pain can be completed in the comfort of your own home while others will require some assistance from a specialist.
 Shoulder arthritis exercise options and tips to relieve shoulder pain include the following: